 An athletic club that again boasts a multitude of sports within its framework, it was formed a hundred years ago.
 From what I understand the club came about due to the splitting from another club in Lisbon.
 Unfortunately, there is little else I can add of interest as notes that I made were on my mobile phone.
 And this phone was flushed down the toilet by my youngest.
 All I remember was that slap-bang next to the stadium was a house belonging to a pigeon fancier.
 And there were dozens of the little pests also wondering what a Chelsea fan was doing on their territory.

+The club secretary showed me photographs of the club's side from 19th century.
 I bid a swift farewell but was grateful that they spent some time explaining the history of the club which ended up being wiped from my iPhone's memory.

 Last but not least is Clube Futebol Benfica.
 Founded in 1895, the club plays at the Estadio Francisco Lazaro on Rua Olivério Serpa.
 With a capacity of 1,500 fans, the stadium sits on top of a row of shops.
 Yes.
 The area has a lovely feel of community.
 A stone's throw away lies a food market.
 Locals sat outside in a square playing cards and dominoes.
 You felt safe and calm.